• Home

 1. Question eLearning

-Is a full-blown eLearning course really the solution to your problem?
-Will it actually improve performance or does the issue lie elsewhere?
+Is a comprehensive eLearning course really the solution to your problem?
+Will it actually improve performance, or does the issue lie elsewhere?
 What about fixing poorly made software or making processes more efficient?
-Will mentoring new employees or job aids work?
+Will mentoring new employees or job aids be more effective?

-Sometimes organizations think one approach will solve all problems.
-One way to help clients identify what they really need is to use the Five Moments of Need model by Bob Mosher and Conrad Gottfredson.
+Sometimes, organizations think that one approach will solve all of their problems.
+One way to help clients identify what they need is to use Bob Mosher and Conrad Gottfredson’s Five Moments of Need model, Action Map with a subject matter expert, or do a root cause analysis.

 2. Push Back